International Adoption Guide vs. Agency Information: Why Independent Research Matters

 The gap between agency information and independent assessment shows up most clearly in three areas:

 Program stability.
 Agencies present the countries they work with; they don't comprehensively evaluate the countries they don't.
-If your agency works with India, Colombia, and Bulgaria, they'll provide detailed information on all three — but their Colombia guide won't mention that Colombia's median adoption service provider fee is $48,877 with a total expected cost of $35,000 to $60,000, that wait times run 1.5 to 3 years after match, and that this is actually one of the more stable programs currently processing cases.
-They'll just tell you about their Colombia program.
+If your agency works with India, Colombia, and Bulgaria, they'll provide detailed information on all three — but their Colombia guide won't necessarily present the research benchmarks: a median adoption service provider fee of $48,877, a total expected cost of $35,000 to $60,000, and 12–24 months for some older-child or sibling-group referrals, with 3+ years possible for younger children without special needs.
+They'll tell you about their Colombia program; an independent comparison lets you test that information.

 Special needs reality.
-The term "healthy child" has functionally disappeared from international adoption.
-Most children available for international placement today have medical, developmental, or emotional conditions.
-Agencies often describe this as "special needs," but the specifics vary enormously — from mild orphanage developmental delays that resolve within months of a stable home environment, to significant cardiac conditions, Down syndrome, or fetal alcohol spectrum disorder.
+Current international placements commonly involve older children, sibling groups, and medical or developmental needs.
+Agencies often describe this as "special needs," but the specifics vary enormously — from mild developmental concerns to significant cardiac conditions, Down syndrome, or fetal alcohol spectrum disorder.
 An agency has a business interest in keeping you enrolled in their program; an independent assessment has an interest in making sure you understand what you're likely to be matched with.

 Tradeoffs